 A full copy of the Policy and Procedures will be made available by the Safeguarding Officers on request.

 The Policy and Procedures will be monitored and reviewed in July each year by a small group representing the church organisations that work with children along with church representatives.
-The church statement will be read annually at the church meeting in January along with the report on the outcome of the annual review.
+The church statement will be read annually at the Annual General Meeting of Church Members in March along with the report on the outcome of the annual review.

 Earlsfield Baptist Church